coreos/etcd-operator/ROADMAP.md

 # Roadmap

-This document defines a high level roadmap for the etcd cluster controller development.
+This document defines a high level roadmap for the etcd cluster operator development.

 The dates below should not be considered authoritative, but rather indicative of the projected timeline of the project.